n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 #### 2.8: Mark tagging ####

 Eighth, all marks must be tagged.
-Marks in the `BINDU`, `VISARGA`, `AVAGRAHA`, `CANTILLATION`, `SYLLABLE_MODIFIER`, `GEMINATION_MARK`, and `SYMBOL` categories should be tagged with `POS_SMVD`.

-All remaining marks must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.

-For all marks preceding the base consonant, the mark must be tagged with the same positioning tag as the closest preceding non-mark consonant.

-For all marks occurring after the base consonant, the mark must be tagged with the same positioning tag as the closest subsequent consonant.

 > Note: In this step, joiner and non-joiner characters must also be
 > tagged according to the same rules given for marks, even though
 > these characters are not categorized as marks in Unicode.

+Marks in the `BINDU`, `VISARGA`, `AVAGRAHA`, `CANTILLATION`, `SYLLABLE_MODIFIER`, `GEMINATION_MARK`, and `SYMBOL` categories should be tagged with `POS_SMVD`.

+All "Nukta"s must be tagged with the same positioning tag as the preceding consonant.

+All remaining marks (not in the `POS_SMVD` category and not "Nukta"s) must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.

+There are two possible cases: those marks before the base consonant and those marks after the base consonant.

+  1. Initially, all remaining marks should be tagged with the same positioning tag as the closest preceding consonant.

+  2. For each consonant after the base consonant (such as post-base consonants, below-base consonants, or final consonants), all remaining marks located between that current consonant and any previous consonant should be tagged with the same positioning tag as the current (later) consonant.

+In other words, all consonants preceding the base consonant "own" the marks that follow them, while all consonants after the base consonant "own" the marks that come before them.
+When a syllable does not have any consonants after the base consonant, the base consonant should "own" all the marks that follow it.

 With these steps completed, the syllable can be sorted into the final sort order.
 ### 3: Applying the basic substitution features from GSUB ###

 The basic-substitution stage applies mandatory substitution features